• Nancy and Doug Trips

 • Gare Montparnasse / arrival Biarritz

 We left Hotel Eugenie at 0930 hrs via Bus 74 to Gare Montparnasse which is large with 28 tracks.
 Found our way to the proper level for our train starting here and terminating in Hendaye, and we are getting off two stops before at Biarritz.
-I'm surprised that most houses just outside of Paris had clay tile roofs.
-Largely seemed fields of hay, wheat, and vineyards.
-Prolonged stop at one station, and it was most of our travel time.
+It is surprising that most houses just outside of Paris had clay tile roofs.
+The landscape along the over 700 km was of fields of hay, wheat, and vineyards.
+We had a prolonged stop at one station, and by the clock we should have almost arrived at our destination.
 Nancy who had her head buried in Penguin updates, panicked momentarily as to whether we needed to get off.
 We laughed later as posted just our window the station was labeled Dax.
 Sadly, the interruption was due to an investigation of a death or accident on the tracks.
 We googled restaurants and noted it was a public holiday called Ascension, and many people were taking two days off.
-We arrived about two hours late, and then, due to the holiday, there was a prolonged wait for the bus with final arrival at Maison de Lierre at about 8 pm.
-Found our way to dinner at California Kitchen, where Beth had fish and chips and Nancy fish tacos.
+We arrived about two hours late, and then, due to the holiday, there was a prolonged wait with many other people for the bus.
+We finally arrived at Maison de Lierre at 8 pm.
+We found our way to dinner at California Kitchen, where Beth had fish and chips and Nancy fish tacos.
 We both decided pollock is a rather bland fish, but the dinner overall was good and we sat outside as it was warm with temperatures tomorrow of 30 degrees.
+Beth commented it felt more like she was on a holiday now.
 Walked part of the waterfront and viewed the last rays of sunset before heading home.
-There was quite a party atmosphere and this is a hilly town of lots or ups and downs.Read more
+There was quite a party atmosphere on the local streets and this is a hilly resort town with its roots of development in the era of Napoleon III and Empress Eugenie (1850s).Read more

 • Biarritz

 Checked out at 11 am. and back at 2 pm. after a 5 km walk along the sea promenade, taking in the views.
-In 1660 King XIV, the Sun King, married a Spanish princess Maria Therese (who at age 21 was reported one ugly with only 3 teeth!) thus ending the wars between France and Spain… in the small town, just a stone throw from here called St Jean de Luc.
+In 1660 King XIV, the Sun King, married a Spanish princess Maria Therese (who at age 21 was reputed to be quite ugly with only 3 teeth due to her love of sweets and lack of modern dentistry).
+With their union, the wars between France and Spain came to an end.
+They were married in a nearby small town called St Jean de Luc.
 We are just 22 km from the Spanish border.
-Napoleon III, in addition to remodeling Paris, designed Biarritz to be a major destination for the 17 and 18th centuries of the upper crust, and since the 1950’s a surfing culture has developed.
-It is very clean, and although some of the original concrete and pavement is weathered in the charming Eutopean way that makes trips easy, it is a prosperous looking place.
-We took in the central market and then walked the long promenade with its beachfront views passing through the old fishing port then via a pedestrian bridge out to the rocks with its statue of the Mary.
-A quick break at the B and B, and we were off by bus and our meet-up with the Rick Steves tour.Read more
+Napoleon III, in addition to remodeling Paris, designed Biarritz to be a major destination for 18th century upper crust society and since the 1950’s a surfing culture has developed.
+It is very clean, and although some of the original concrete and pavement is weathered in a charming European way that make falls easy.
+Overall, it is a prosperous looking place.
+We took in the central market and then walked the long promenade with its beachfront views passing through the old fishing port and then via a pedestrian bridge out to the rocks with its statue of Mary.
+A quick rest at the B and B and we were off by bus and our meet-up with for the one week Rick Steves group tour of The Basque Country.Read more

 • Arrival Bayonne

-We took the 1.40 E bus ride 50 minutes to Bayonne and found Hotel des Basses Pyrenees built into the ramparts of the old wall a 10 minute walk away from our stop at Saint Leon.
-As we walked into town we could see the ?moat,wall and cathedral which looks impressive.
-Arrived 2 hours before the meet up with our group.
+The 1.4 Euro bus ride took 50 minutes to Bayonne and we found Hotel des Basses Pyrenees built into the ramparts of the old wall a 10 minute walk away from our stop at Saint Leon.
+As we walked into town we could see a ?moat, wall and cathedral that looked impressive.
+We arrived 2 hours before the meet up with our group.
 Introductions, an orientation stroll and then a very good dinner with generous helpings: salad and Hake on garlic mashed potatoes.
 Nancy found the hake similar to halibut, just abit softer and moister…Beth liked it too.Read more

 Our group was given a tour of Bayonne by a local named Claire.
 She explained that under Franco the Basque language and customs were forbidden.
-Our generation was not allowed to learn Basque but the next was.
-This area came under British rule with stained glass of the crest of Richard the Lionhearted.
-The Nazis had an appreciation for the architecture of the area and moved in on many buildings thus saving them from destruction during WWII.
-We had a sampling of pasteurized and unpasteurized sheep cheese of the area; Claire’s husband is a shepherd and sells his milk to the producer of the samples from the market.
+The boomer generation was not allowed to learn Basque but the next was.
+This area came under British rule via inheritance in 1152, marked by the stained glass of the crest of Richard the Lionhearted (King Richard 1 of England 1189).
+The Nazis had an appreciation for Bayonne architecture and occupied many buildings thus saving them from destruction during WWII.
+We had a sampling of pasteurized and unpasteurized sheep cheese.
+Claire’s husband is a shepherd and sells his milk to the producer of the samples from the market.
 It was Saturday so the market was in full swing.
-Next a young woman from the Basque Museum provides insights into the history and customs of the Basque.
+Our next stop was the Basque Museum where a young woman provided insights into the history and customs of the Basque.
 Her grandparents taught her Basque, her mother French and her father Spanish and she picked up English from school and friends.Read more

 • Bayonne afternoon